Can you have multiple super accounts?

 Complications in paperwork and admin

-Another reason to combine your super into one account is to make it easier to manage updating your personal details.
+Another reason to combine your super into one account is to make it easier to manage your personal details.
 Keeping things like your address, email or a name change and your nominated beneficiary up to date makes it less likely for you to lose super.
 There’s also going to be less paperwork in terms of annual statements and fund reports.

 Potential for lower retirement savings

-Having your super spread out across multiple accounts can make it harder to track your money’s growth or make good investment choices on top of paying multiple superannuation fees and insurance premiums.
+Having your super spread out across multiple accounts can make it harder to track the growth of your money, or make good investment choices on top of paying multiple fees and insurance premiums.
 This can leave you at risk of low retirement savings.
-Get an estimate of your retirement savings with our retirement savings calculator.

 Consolidate your super